cnoam/spark-course/readme.md

 **Mac**: Start Docker application

-Run the command: `./run` that internally runs `docker-compose up -d` and opens a browser that shows the Jupyter notebooks.
+Run the command: `./run` that internally runs `docker compose up -d` and opens a browser that shows the Jupyter notebooks.

 In the browser, open the `work` folder and open the first notebook.